Alcohol and Drug Prevention Policy

 Alcohol: Under Michigan law it is illegal for anyone under the age of 21 to purchase, consume or possess, or have any bodily content of alcohol.
 A first time conviction may result in a fine, substance abuse education and treatment, community service and court-ordered drug screenings.
 There is also a provision for possible imprisonment or probation for a second or subsequent offense.
 Use of false identification by minors in obtaining alcohol is punishable with a fine, loss of driver's license, probation and community service.

 Individuals can be arrested/convicted of operating a vehicle while intoxicated with a blood alcohol concentration (BAC) level at .08 or higher.
-If a student is under 21, there is a "zero tolerance" law in the state of Michigan and any blood alcohol level of .01 or higher can lead to a minor in possession (MIP) ticket as well as being cited for operating a vehicle while intoxicated.
-This is in addition to suspension of driving privileges in the state of
+If a student is under 21, there is a "zero tolerance" law in the state of Michigan and any blood alcohol level of .01 or higher can lead to a minor in possession (MIP) ticket and as well as being cited for operating a vehicle while intoxicated.
+This is in addition to suspension of driving privileges in the state of Michigan.